dannydanners/sotod581/README.md

 ---
 # Chapter 2: Technical Design and Implementation

-Host A runs the application and storage components on a CloudLab node.
+CloudLab Host runs the application and storage components on a CloudLab node.

 Responsibilities:
 - Handling user interaction